WarrenWeckesser/experiments/c++/boost/tukeylambda/README.md

 Here's an interesting approach the seems to work pretty well, but is likely too slow to be worthwhile.
-It would probably be simpler and faster to just switch to double-double precision in the region where the lost of precision is nontrivial.
+It would probably be simpler and faster to just switch to double-double precision in the region where the loss of precision in the simple implementation is unacceptable.

 The subtraction in $Q(p;\lambda)$ has the form $a^{\lambda} - b^{\lambda}$.
 We do a little algebraic trick to rewrite this expression as follows: